rblakeley/flex-keyboard/README.md

 - [ ] should modifier be an array of arrays?
 - [ ] disable tap zoom
 - [ ] submit handler
+- [ ] add rem and em usage to docs
 - [ ] warning for unsupported browsers
 - [ ] support for <IE9